-This LTFS indicates that funds available for New and Upgrade Capital Expenditure and New Initiatives in Operations will be very low (\$5.44 million) in 2017-18 and remain relatively low over the life of the LTFS.
+This LTFS indicates that funds available for New and Upgrade Capital Expenditure and New Initiatives in Operations will be very low (\$5.44 million) in 2017-18 and remain relatively low in the short to medium term of the LTFS.
 Renewal of assets is prioritised to enhance financial sustainability.

-Estimated Capital Expenditure as outlined in Table 4
+Estimated Capital Expenditure as outlined in Table 3